ajaykumar1018/Tweet_Analysis/README.md

 # Tweet_Analysis
- Analysing sentiment of users by reviewing their tweets
+ This project is divided in 2 parts. <br>
+ First is tweet extraction and second is analysing sentiment of the user by observing his tweets for the conserned topic.